arifuddin00/Proxmox-restore-test/README.md

 This Bash script automates restoring Proxmox VMs from PBS backups, testing basic network functionality, and automatically cleaning up the restored VM.
 It is ideal for backup verification, disaster-recovery validation, and automated integrity testing.
 This script is designed with the thought of being deployed on the same PVE as the restored VM.
 Thats why I am removing the Network, USB and PCI devices.

 # ⚠️ Read through this script carefully before deploying!
-# ⚠️ Use at your own risk
+Use at your own risk.

 ## Requirements
 * A Proxmox backup mounted as a storage